MARK NORTH President

 J.J. is a graduate of Westtown School and holds a Bachelor of Arts in government and politics from Widener University (1995) and a Doctorate of Law from Widener University School of Law (1999).
-For the past seven years, J.J. has been an attorney with Phillips, Goldman and Spence.
+His business career includes running the day-to-day operations of Mid-Atlantic Construction Consultants for six years, and helping with the family business on the Rehoboth Beach boardwalk.
 His community service activities include being a volunteer firefighter with Good Will Fire Co.
 No. 1 of New Castle, Del., where he serves as the public information officer, treasurer and assistant chief.
 He has received several life saving and unit citations for his work as a firefighter.
-He is also on the New Castle County Dive Team, the marine firefighter committee, the county Emergency Operations Group and the swift-water rescue team.
+He is also on the New Castle County Dive Team, the marine firefighting committee, the county Emergency Operations Group and the swift-water rescue team.
 J.J. is a lifelong Delawarean.
 His family's property backed up to the Wilmington & Western when he was younger, and he volunteered on the railroad while in high school.
 He currently lives in Fairfax with his wife and three children, who share his love of trains and the Wilmington & Western.

 DAVID G. CARPENTER JR.